Undergraduate

 Anthropology straddles the social and natural sciences, humanities, and arts to examine who humans are and how we came to be from cross-cultural, linguistic, archaeological, and evolutionary perspectives.

-Anthropology uniquely straddles the social and natural sciences, humanities, and arts.
-Anthropology majors in both the B.A. and B.S. degrees are expected to take courses in cultural, biological, archaeological, and linguistic anthropology.
-Through your coursework, you will gain invaluable insights and perspectives about people across many cultures and times and develop intensive research, interpretive, analytic, and writing skills.
-Studying topics such as globalization, evolution, politics, history, race, material culture, and cultural diversity will allow you to cultivate critical and comparative analytic expertise.
-Anthropology serves as a foundation for careers in healthcare, international affairs, media and publishing, communications, law, research science, business consulting, non-profits, cultural resource management, advocacy, museum curation, forensics, market research, and more.
+The Department of Anthropology offers a B.A. and B.S. degree, both of which require courses in cultural, biological, archaeological, and linguistic anthropology.
+Students gain invaluable insights and perspectives about people across many cultures and times and develop intensive research, interpretive, analytic, and writing skills.
+Topics such as globalization, evolution, politics, history, race, material culture, and cultural diversity help cultivate critical and comparative analytic expertise.